RP209 #5. WHAT WAS JESUS' EXCEPTION, "EXCEPT IT BE FOR FORNICATION"?

 (1) Israelites were specifically forbidden to marry foreign women (Deuteronomy 7:3-4; Joshua 23:11-13).
 However, this command was broken during the time of Ezra (Ezra 9:1-2) and Nehemiah (Nehemiah 13:23), so during times of correction, foreign wives were put away (Ezra 10:1-44; Nehemiah 13:23-30).
 The reason for this was to keep Israel from being enticed after false Gods (Deuteronomy 7:4; 1 Kings 11:4-6; Malachi 2:11).
 So in the case of Rahab the harlot, who believed in the God of Israel (Joshua 2:9; 2:11), and Ruth the Moabitess, who had decided to follow the God of Israel (Ruth 1:16), exceptions seem to have been made.
 Both of these women appear in the genealogy of Jesus Christ (Matthew 1:5).
 This command was not given to anyone except Israel, so it does not apply in a physical sense to any other nation today, and we cannot interpret this in typology to mean marriages between believers and unbelievers, because this would contradict the teaching of Paul (1 Corinthians 7:12-16).
 However, because idolatry was spiritual fornication, or adultery, (this is why these relationships were forbidden in the Old Testament) we may consider this as a type of fornication within the marriage relationship (See #5.2; #5.3 Adulterous marriage; #5.4 Homosexual marriage), and one that had to be terminated to escape the fornication.
 The apostle John described Israel as committing fornication (Revelation 2:14), when they went off with women from Moab (Numbers 25:1-9).

 (2) Infidelity during the betrothal period (Deuteronomy 22:13-27), which is what Joseph suspected Mary of (Matthew 1:19-20), is another case.
-This was "before they came together," (Matthew 1:18), so before they had become "one flesh", lawfully joined together by God.
+This was "before they came together" (Matthew 1:18), so before they had become "one flesh", lawfully joined together by God.
 Once this "one flesh" relationship had been established, the only separation acceptable to God is death (Romans 7:1-3; 1 Corinthians 7:37; See #3.7).
 Therefore adultery under the law was punishable by death (Leviticus 20:10; Deuteronomy 22:22), and a betrothed wife found not to be a virgin on the marriage night could be put to death (Deuteronomy 22:13-21; See #2.16).
 The alternative seems to be forgiveness (John 8:3-11), but Joseph's intended solution was to put her away privately, without making her a public example (Matthew 1:19).
 Following the conditions under which this occurred, this could only be applied today where a similar betrothal type of marriage is in existence, and before the marriage is consummated so that they become "one flesh".
 However, it is not equivalent to the modern, western type of engagement, and so could not be applied in such a case.

 (3) A divorce was permitted by Moses for "some uncleanness" (Deuteronomy 24:1), the only place where a bill of divorcement was permitted in the Old Testament.
 We have concluded this to refer to an unlawful marriage relationship which was contrary to the commandment of God in the first place (See #2.17).
 Thus we can eliminate each of these reasons as an excuse for divorce today from a lawful "one flesh" marriage relationship, and go on to look for an explanation of Jesus' apparent exception clause for divorce and remarriage.